gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvection1D.md

 * `allfdistribu` Reference to the advected function, allocated on the device
 * `advection_field` Reference to the advection field, allocated on the device.
+* `dt` Time step.
 * `advection_field_derivatives_min` Reference to the advection field derivatives at the left side of the interest dimension, allocated on the device.
+This only needs to be provided if the advection field is represented using a spline with Hermite boundary conditions.
 * `advection_field_derivatives_max` Reference to the advection field derivatives at the right side of the interest dimension, allocated on the device.
-* `dt` Time step.
+This only needs to be provided if the advection field is represented using a spline with Hermite boundary conditions.
+* `function_derivatives_min` Reference to the function derivatives at the left side of the interest dimension, allocated on the device.
+This only needs to be provided if the function is represented using a spline with Hermite boundary conditions.
+* `function_derivatives_max` Reference to the function derivatives at the right side of the interest dimension, allocated on the device.
+This only needs to be provided if the function is represented using a spline with Hermite boundary conditions.